 A review of our data shows: In 2021-22, LESD's district attendance rate was at 88.43% as measured by KiDS; the Chronic Absenteeism rate shows "all students" have a 46% chronic absenteeism rate, an increase of 37.9%.
 During the same year, Foster Youth had a 100% chronic absenteeism rate, while socioeconomically disadvantaged students had a 47.37% chronic absenteeism rate.
+Middle School Drop-out rate continues to be 0% and suspension rate is 1.61% for the LEA.
 For school climate, current California Healthy Kids Survey data that 58.5% of students felt safe while in school.
 In response to the identified performance gaps and lower-than-desired student sense of safety, the district will implement the following actions to increase or improve services for English Learners, low socioeconomic students, and Foster Youth.